Personal Brand With An Undefined G-Center (Human Design)? Yeah, Baby!

 To me, this statement is shocking, to say the least – simply because the evidence speaks otherwise.

-In simple terms, the G-center is a center of direction and loveability.
+In simple terms, the G-Center is a centre of direction and loveability.
 A person with a defined G-center tends to be much more stable or fixed in their path in life.
 They tend to have a strong sense of self, of being “somebody” – their identity.

 But does this mean that a person with an undefined or completely open G-center does not know who they are?
 Not at all.
 My own life experience proves the opposite.